hoixw/CPSC-484-FinalProj/README.md

 - `color-tables.html`: A modal page for displaying color options for the user to select for a particular table.
 - `confirmation.html`: A modal page that acts as a default confirmation page, where users can confirm their selections (used for both table selection and color confirmation).
 - `vibe.html`: Provides options for users to select a vibe for their chosen table.
 The vibe options influence the appearance of the table on the map.
+- `survey-check.html`: A modal page that confirms whether the user would like to do the end-of-flow survey
+- `survey.html`: The modal page used for all of the end-of-flow survey questions.
+The question element is swapped out depending on the question, though the responses are the same across questions (1-5).
 - `script.js`: Contains the JavaScript code that adds interactivity to the SVG map, handles event listeners, and manages user interactions through modal dialogs.
+- `cursor.js`: Contains the JavaScript code that controls the Kinect cursor.

 ## `script.js` Overview